NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [[X]] Information on storage and backup during the project
 - [[ ]] Description of the benefits of the data management plan
 - [[X]] Information on data publication
+***
+Right!
+There is of course much more information that should also be mentioned in a DMP, such as information on the data formats produced, data types and the estimated amount of data, in projects with several participants also information on how the data is shared within the project, or information on legal features, if existing.
+***

 Which statement is true?